clarkevansteenderen/CBC_Tutorials/Tutorial_3/Tut3_phylogenies.md

 statefrequencies = equal
 datatype = nucleotide

-Square brackets in a nexus file for MrBayes are not read, but in a .conf file, they are.
-Leave \[model1\], \[model2\], and so on exactly as they are.
+:exclamation: Square brackets in a nexus file for MrBayes are not read, but in a .conf file, they are.
+Leave \[model1\], \[model2\], and so on exactly as they are; do not change the model names.
 Set bootstrapreps to 1 in the conf file.

 Once you have uploaded the **bacteria.concat.garli.nex** file and the **bacteria.concat.conf\_file.conf** file to CIPRES and selected the